YuukanOO/uniformcss.com/get-started/fundamentals/api-functions.md

 ---

-### Typography API
+## Typography API

 Uniform provides various font related API function such as `font-size` and `font-family`.
-For more information on which variants are available, visit <a class="hover.underline" href="/get-started/typography">typography</a>.
+For more information on which variants are available, visit <a class="hover:underline" href="/get-started/typography">typography</a>.

 ```bash
 font-family()